statengeneraal/laws-markdown/AMvB/asbestverwijderingsbesluit/2005/BWBR0019316/README.md

 ### Artikel  6

-1. De volgende handelingen, indien de concentratie van asbeststof is ingedeeld in risicoklasse 2 of 3 als bedoeld in [artikel 4.48](../../../../AMvB/arbeidsomstandighedenbesluit/BWBR0008498/README.md) onderscheidenlijk [artikel 4.53a van het Arbeidsomstandighedenbesluit](../../../../AMvB/arbeidsomstandighedenbesluit/BWBR0008498/README.md), mogen slechts worden verricht door een bedrijf dat in het bezit is van een certificaat als bedoeld in [artikel 4.54d, eerste lid, van het Arbeidsomstandighedenbesluit](../../../../AMvB/arbeidsomstandighedenbesluit/BWBR0008498/README.md):
+1. De volgende handelingen, indien de concentratie van asbestvezels is ingedeeld in risicoklasse 2 of 3 als bedoeld in artikel 4.48 onderscheidenlijk artikel 4.53a van het Arbeidsomstandighedenbesluit, mogen slechts worden verricht door een bedrijf dat in het bezit is van een certificaat als bedoeld in artikel 4.54d, eerste lid, van het Arbeidsomstandighedenbesluit:

 a. het geheel of gedeeltelijk afbreken of uit elkaar nemen van bouwwerken of objecten indien in die bouwwerken of objecten asbest of een asbesthoudend product is verwerkt;